Principles of Trauma Informed Practice

 • Better understand that a persons’ behaviour and engagement may be related to a trauma history and to adapt care and practice accordingly.

-• Learn and practice some basic trauma informed practical tools, including dealing with disclosure, active listening and trauma sensitive grounding techniques to support those in distress.
+• Learn and practice some basic trauma informed practical tools.
+This includes: dealing with disclosure, active listening and trauma sensitive grounding techniques to support those in distress.

 • Reflect upon and explore the impact of working with trauma survivors on staff wellbeing.